- 1. Name of the medicinal product

 PregnancyNo clinical data are available for bortezomib with regard to exposure during pregnancy.
 The teratogenic potential of bortezomib has not been fully investigated.In non-clinical studies, bortezomib had no effects on embryonal/foetal development in rats and rabbits at the highest maternally tolerated doses.
 Animal studies to determine the effects of bortezomib on parturition and post-natal development were not conducted (see section 5.3).
 VELCADE should not be used during pregnancy unless the clinical condition of the woman requires treatment with VELCADE.If VELCADE is used during pregnancy, or if the patient becomes pregnant while receiving this medicinal product, the patient should be informed of potential for hazard to the foetus.Thalidomide is a known human teratogenic active substance that causes severe life-threatening birth defects.
 Thalidomide is contraindicated during pregnancy and in women of childbearing potential unless all the conditions of the thalidomide pregnancy prevention programme are met.
 Patients receiving VELCADE in combination with thalidomide should adhere to the pregnancy prevention programme of thalidomide.
 Refer to the Summary of Product Characteristics of thalidomide for additional information.

 Breast-feedingIt is not known whether bortezomib is excreted in human milk.
-Because of the potential for serious adverse reaction in breast-fed infants, breast-feeding should be discontinued during treatment with VELCADE.
+Because of the potential for serious adverse reactions in breast-fed infants, breast-feeding should be discontinued during treatment with VELCADE.

 FertilityFertility studies were not conducted with VELCADE (see section 5.3).